Crimson Peak - Lucille Sharpe's Drop of Blood dress

 - Time:3 months

-- Origin: Crimson Peak - Lucille Peak - Drop of Blood Dress
+- Origin: Crimson Peak - Lucille Sharpe - Drop of Blood Dress

 - Location: Marqueen Hotel, The Old Consulate Inn

 A costume 5 years in the wish bucket - I had been wanting to make the Lucille Sharpe dress as soon as I saw the movie.
 But expectations, skills, time were not aligned until now.
 I had the total privilege to have invited so many talents to join me in this wonderful occasion.
 With me in frame is the gorgeous @the_sewlo_artist !! ❤️

 When detailing out the design, I spent a few hours looking at all the movie references, what other cosplayers had done, and also extant designs.
 I have found a few really interesting interpretations as well as tutorials on how to make the crushed pleats.
 I had also reached out to pleaters to get quotes on pleating, which turned out to be way out of my price range and a logistical challenge.

 So I found a poly dupioni fabric that didn’t fray very much on the straight grain, and have gorgeous drape.
 And because of the polyester content was able to hole the pleat shapes and be ironed with high heat.
 So I found a poly dupioni fabric that didn’t fray very much on the straight grain, and have gorgeous drape.
 And because of the polyester content was able to hole the pleat shapes and be ironed with high heat.